aws-amplify/docs/ios/push-notifications.md

     Run `pod install --repo-update` before you continue.

+2. Open the `.xcworkspace` file.

+3. Make sure the project contains `awsconfiguration.json`.
+This should be generated from the previous step for setting up the backend.
+If you used `amplify-tools` to set up your amplify project then this file will already be added to your Xcode project bundle, if you are using the CLI directly, make sure the file is added to your Xcode project by dragging it in with `copy as needed` checked.

+4. Make sure the app builds.

-1. Add the following import statements:
+5. Add the following import statements to your AppDelegate file:

     ```
     import UserNotifications
     import AWSPinpoint
     ```

-1. To receive push notifications, we recommend you request for authorization from the user during app startup, so your users can begin receiving notifications as early as possible.
+6. In the AppDelegate file, inside `application:didFinishLaunchingWithOptions:`, initialize AWS Pinpoint instance and register for push notifications from the user.
+When the app runs, the user will be prompt with a modal to allow notifications.
+We recommend you request for authorization from the user during app startup, so your users can begin receiving notifications as early as possible.

 ```swift
 class AppDelegate: UIResponder, UIApplicationDelegate {